lacerbi/lacerbi.github.io/_posts/2024-12-4-vi-is-inference-is-optimization.md

 Variational inference reduces Bayesian inference to an optimization problem.
 You have a candidate solution $q$, shake it and twist it and spread it around until you maximize the ELBO.
-Variational inference per se is nothing more than this.
+Variational inference per se is nothing more than this.<d-footnote>There are also variational inference methods that use other divergences than the reverse KL divergence, but we lose the meaning of the ELBO as a lower bound to the log normalization constant.</d-footnote>

 Most variational inference *algorithms* focus on:
 - Specific families of $q$ (e.g., factorized, exponential families, etc.)
-- Specific ways of estimating and optimizing the ELBO (block-wise coordinate updates, stochastic gradient ascent, etc.)
+- Specific ways of calculating and optimizing the ELBO (block-wise coordinate updates, stochastic gradient ascent, etc.)

-But these are all implementation details.<d-footnote>There are also variational inference methods that use other divergences than the reverse KL divergence, but we lose the meaning of the ELBO as a lower bound to the normalization constant.</d-footnote>
+But don't get confused: these are all implementation details.
+To reiterate, in principle you can just compute the ELBO *however you want* (e.g., by numerical integration, as we will do below), and move things around such that you maximize the ELBO.
+See Blei et al. (2020)<d-cite key="blei2017variational"></d-cite> for a review of various approaches.

 ### Variational inference is just inference